MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

      When enabled, allows the control to support up to `DWORD` items.
 This is possible by placing the overhead of managing item data on the application.
 Except for the item selection and focus information, all item information must be managed by the application.
 For more information, see [Using CListCtrl: Virtual List Controls](../../mfc/virtual-list-controls.md).

--   One– and two– click activation
+-   One- and two- click activation

-     When enabled, allows hot tracking (automatic highlighting of the item text) and one– or two– click activation of the highlighted item.
+     When enabled, allows hot tracking (automatic highlighting of the item text) and one- or two- click activation of the highlighted item.

 -   Drag and drop column ordering